 To be a strong candidate in an interview you need to tell stories about previous situations and experiences you’ve been in.
 No matter how boring the story actually is, you need to be able to really sell it in order to create a lasting impression.
 Being a great storyteller is a huge asset in the interview room, so today we’re going over three things you can do to improve in this area.

 To tell a great story, you need to know everything about that story.
 Stand-up comedians don’t wing it on stage, so you shouldn’t either.
-Make sure to prepare your stories before your interview by jotting down some key points and rehearsing how you might describe it.
-Even though we think we have our own stories memorized, it’s important to deliver a story with the right structure so it makes sense and sticks in the listeners mind.
+Make sure to prepare your stories before your interview by jotting down some key points and rehearsing how you might describe them.
+Even though we think we have our own stories memorized, it’s important to deliver a story with the right structure so it makes sense and sticks in the listener’s mind.

 Make sure that you know the main message you want your story to get across.
 If you’re trying to demonstrate your reliability and the interviewer is left thinking the story was about organizational skills, you might be communicating your message in the wrong way.
 Make sure to rehearse your story out loud or to a friend.
 Practicing out loud will get rid of any kinks and roadblocks you might face when telling your story before the interview.